saidvandeklundert/saidvandeklundert.github.io/_posts/2020-5-4-juniper-lag.md

 In order to make protocols that run accross the LAG rapidly detect failures, you can configure them with BFD.
 BFD supports OSPF, IS-IS, BGP, LDP, RSVP, static routes and more.

-In some networks, BFD is configured to aide multiple protocols at the same time.
+In some networks, BFD is configured for multiple protocols at the same time.
 But did you know that you can also protect a LAG using BFD?
 And that this protection also helps the higher-layer protocols to respond faster?

 ### Micro-BFD on LAG interfaces